Rocket Russian Review (2023 Edition) - Fair And Balanced

 This makes learning more enjoyable and far less stressful (and a more natural way to learn!).

-Here’s a quick video demo that I made last year of the 2016 edition (heavily improved in the new 2017 edition) exploring the French, Spanish and Arabic versions of Rocket Languages:
+Here’s a quick video demo that I made of an earlier edition (now heavily improved in the new 2023 edition) exploring the French, Spanish and Arabic versions of Rocket Languages: